Ursuline students consistently attain some of the top recognitions offered to high school students.

 - World Languages (French, Latin, Spanish)

-In 2017, 228 Ursuline students took 430 AP Exams.
+In 2021, 228 Ursuline students took 430 AP Exams.
 94.7% of these students achieved scores of three or better on their exams.
-77% of the Class of 2017 took at least one AP Exam at Ursuline on which they received a score of three or better.

 Linda Vester Ivy League Scholarship